Entertainment News Roundup: Beyonce leads Grammy nominees with 9, ahead of Kendrick Lamar and Adele; Singer Roberta Flack can no longer sing after ALS diagnosis and more | Entertainment

 Millions of Taylor Swift fans swarmed Live Nation Entertainment Inc's Ticketmaster website on Tuesday seeking seats for her first tour in five years, causing periodic outages and long online waits that often ended in disappointment.
 The ticket-selling site told fans on Tuesday morning, via a statement on Twitter, that it was experiencing "intermittent issues" that the company was "urgently" working to resolve.

-Showing off songs and sequins, the Museum of Broadway opens in New York
+Showing off songs and sequins, Museum of Broadway opens in New York

 Right on Times Square in the heart of New York's theater district, a new Museum of Broadway is designed to take fans behind the curtain of some of its biggest musicals.
 Rooms in the museum on 45th Street, which opens on Tuesday, use music, videos, glittering costumes and walk-through sets to tell the history of how the theater district came to be.
 It also covers groundbreaking shows from "West Side Story" to "Cats," with details on who does what behind the scenes.